WHAT SHOULD YOU DO WHEN COPS PULL YOU OVER?

 A simple traffic stop can turn a good day into a bad day -- but it doesn't have to go down like that.
 Cooperating and being prepared goes a long way toward ensuring that you and the officer walk away and get back to your normal daily activities.
 Follow these tips to keep the situation from turning ugly.

-Make sure your proof of insurance and registration are in the car where you can quickly get to it.
+It is very important that you be prepared.
+Make sure your proof of insurance and registration are in the car where you can quickly get to them.
 Always have your driver’s license with you.
 If you are a lawful permanent resident or resident alien, keep your alien registration card with you at all times.

 If you continue to drive and pass safe places to pull over, the officer may become suspicious that you are trying to hide something.
 Turning on your flashers lets the officer know that you see him and are planning on pulling over.

-A well-lit side street or parking lot are the best place to stop.
-Otherwise look for a wide shoulder on the road
+A well-lit side street or parking lot are the best places to stop.
+Otherwise look for a wide shoulder on the road.

 If you get out of the car as soon as you stop, the officer may think you are being aggressive.